Rossdale Power Plant: Later history

 The Rossdale Power Plant remained the only electrical generation facility within the City of Edmonton until 1970, when it was estimated to generate one-quarter of the province's electricity.
 At its peak the Rossdale Power Plant would produce 400MW of electricity.
 The High Pressure Plant would be constructed on the site to the west of the Low Pressure Plant, and generation units 8, 9 and 10 would be commissioned in 1960, 1963 and 1966.
 The Low Pressure Plant which housed steam turbine units 1 to 5 would be decommissioned in 1993, and the gas generation equipment was subsequently removed.

 In 1999 EPCOR Utilities would file an application with the Alberta Energy and Utilities Board to add 170MW natural gas-fired turbine (designated RD 11) to the Rossdale Power Plant, the application was subsequently approved in 2001.
 However, a few months later the Government of Alberta would designate the Rossdale Power Plant a Provincial Historical Resource, ending any hope of new power generation constructed at the site.

 The Rossdale Power Plant's remaining generators (8, 9 and 10) with a capacity of 203MW would be decommissioned in 2008, with the process completing in 2012.
 The Rossdale Power Plant and surrounding land is owned by the municipally-controlled corporation EPCOR Utilities.

 Future use

 Following the decommissioning of the Rossdale Power Plant, Edmonton City Council unanimously voted to invest $3-million to stabilize the Power Plant over a 10-year period in August 2013, with construction proceeding on the Rossdale Power Plant's roof and exterior walls beginning in Spring 2015.
 A feasibility report commissioned by the City of Edmonton pegged the cost of upgrading the facility to be suitable for commercial tenants at $87.3-million.

 In September 2019 the Edmonton City Council approved a redevelopment plan for the Rossdale area called River Crossing, which would see much of the Rossdale community redeveloped incorporating mixed-use development and new public park spaces.
 The plan called for the restoration and use of the Rossdale Power Plant structures.

-The Rossdale Power Plant has been promoted as the northern terminus for proposed Edmonton Gondola Project.
 In an effort to showcase the historic Rossdale Power Plant, walking tours of the interior began in August of 2020.